goofy2k/ESP32_faust2api/ESP32 and faust2api status.md

 -

-xxxxx
-Modifications to the DspFaust.cpp file (case faust2api <options> elecGuitarMIDI.dsp )
+## 4. Descrition of modifications to the DspFaust.cpp file (case faust2api <options> elecGuitarMIDI.dsp  )

-comment the call MidiMeta::analyses  appr line nr 11928 (for elecGuitarMIDI)
+ a. comment the call MidiMeta::analyses  appr line nr 11928 (for elecGuitarMIDI)
       NOTE: addition of nvoices = NVOICES;
                                   midi_sync = true;

-to simulate detection of polyphony leads to a stack overflow error
+      to simulate the outtput of MidiMeta::analysis leads to a stack overflow error

-comment static void analyses line 9111 - 9147
+ b. comment static void analyses line 9111 - 9147

- comment throw std:: bad_alloc()  line 25276 (to allow C++ exceptions)  near  printf("You are not setting 'sample_rate' and 'buffer_size', but the audio driver needs it !\n");
+ c. comment throw std:: bad_alloc()  line 25276 (to allow C++ exceptions)  near  printf("You are not setting 'sample_rate' and 'buffer_size', but the audio driver needs it !\n");
- there are two additional occurrences, these are still in.
-Unclear when they become active.
+   There are two additional occurrences of this code , these are still in.
+These are probably not active because of compilation directives.

+ NOTE: the changes a. and b. can be undone when the ESP32 main stack size is increased in the project settings (idf.py menuconfig).
+Default: 3584.
+Now 14336 (factor of 4).
+Later this "huge" increase will have to be minimized as total firmware size may become critical.